dotel-saramsz/dotel-saramsz.github.io/_posts/2020-06-07-sports-fandom.markdown

 Another interesting observation that Caldiani made was: some fans develop the *Underdog Mentality* where they actively downplay their own team in the build up to the games in fear of the success being short-lived. {% include trivia.html identifier="4" content="I was shocked to see how well this resonated with me.
 To be fair though, Liverpool are no longer an underdog now.
 This was the case for the better part of my childhood though." %}

-With the spread of technology, not only has the realms under which BIRGing or COFRing may fall have increased, it has also increased the ease with which the individuals partake in this status signaling.
+With the spread of technology, not only has the realms under which BIRGing or CORFing may fall have increased, it has also increased the ease with which the individuals partake in this status signaling.
 Twitter is one of the best places to observe this behavior.
 People have even given a name to different factions of these users and their engagement.
 Football Twitter, Cricket Twitter, NBA Twitter, etc have become a common tongue for regular Twitter users.

 ## 3. Belonging to a Community